simonmar/blog/posts/2017-10-17-hotswapping-haskell.md

 ### Linker addressable memory is limited

-Calling the built file a shared object is a bit of a misnomer, as it isn't compiled with -fPIC and is actually just an object file.
+Calling the built file a shared object is a bit of a misnomer, as it isn't compiled with `-fPIC` and is actually just an object file.
 Files like these can only be loaded into the lower 2GB of memory (x86_64 small memory model uses 32 bit relative jumps), which can become restrictive when your object file gets large.
 Since the update mechanism relies on having multiple objects in memory at the same time, fragmentation of the mappable address space can become a problem.
 We've already made a few improvements to the GHCi linker to reduce the impact of these problems, but we're running out of options.

-Ideally we'd switch to using true shared objects (built with -fPIC) to remove this limitation.
+Ideally we'd switch to using true shared objects (built with `-fPIC`) to remove this limitation.
 It requires some work to get there, though: GHC's dynamic linking support is designed to support a model where each package is in a separate shared library, whereas we want a mixed static/dynamic model.

+<a href="https://github.com/JonCoens">*Jon Coens*<a>